-Canvas requires an operating system that can run the latest compatible web browsers.
+Brightspace requires an operating system that can run the latest compatible web browsers.
 Your computer operating system should be kept up to date with the latest recommended security updates and upgrades.
-Note - Pharmacy management software for the Pharmacy Technician program only works with Windows operating systems available, including secure sign on (SSO) and grade pass back, so students are advised not to use these devices.
+As a general practice, most third-party vendors support the current operating system and the two previous operating system versions.
+Note: Pharmacy management software for the Pharmacy Technician program only works with Windows operating systems.